LivePersonInc/developer-center/pages/documents/RichMessaging/GettingStartedWithRichMessaging/Introduction.md

 indicator: both
 ---

 Rich Messaging allows you to push something more rich and interactive than just plain text to *existing* messaging channels.
-This is achieved by using the LiveEngage Structured Content Framework.
+This is achieved by using the Conversational Cloud Structured Content Framework.

 For a list of Rich Messaging capabilities for each channel, see the [Rich Messaging Channel Capabilities](getting-started-with-rich-messaging-rich-messaging-channel-capabilities.html) table.